wtang053/Studybook/README.md

 	On home page, all classes are listed

-	Left-Click on a class
+	Left-Click on a class (chat room)

-	A list of students in that class will appear

-	Left-Click “Create Study Group”

-	Give description

-	Study group will notify all students in that class
+	Studdents can talk with each other in the chat room